StreamUpBox/DragNDrop/README.md

 the name of icon should be defied inside your application asset files. the library does not ship with the icon itself.

+# Run this command to build all plugin in first place. then you can run command independently

+- npm run buildAll